aalmaamari/guess-the-number/CHANGLOG.md

 ## [1.1.0] - 2025-01-18
 ### Adedd
-- plotting of the guessing progress is added.
+- Plotting of the guessing progress is added.

+## [2.0.0] - 2025-01-18
+### Adedd
+- Object oriented programming approach is implemented.